 Cranmore School is an independent day school set within 25 acres of grounds in West Horsley, Surrey.
 Founded in 1968, the school follows a Roman Catholic ethos and is part of the Effingham Schools Trust.
 It operates a diamond model, offering co-education in the early years before transitioning to single-sex provision for boys aged 7 to 16.
 The campus features various facilities, including a purpose-built music school with a Mander pipe organ, a 25-metre indoor swimming pool, a nine-hole golf course, and a contemporary Science and Technology Centre.

 Duke of Kent School is a co-educational independent day school for pupils aged 3 to 16, located in Ewhurst within the Surrey Hills.
 Established in 1976 by the Royal Air Force Benevolent Fund, the school is housed in Woolpit House, a Grade II listed building originally constructed in 1885 for Henry Doulton.
 Set within extensive grounds and forest land, the school provides a nurturing environment with a focus on academic development alongside music, drama, and sport.
-Its ethos emphasizes individual wellbeing and a growth mindset, supporting pupils through to their GCSEs.
+Its ethos emphasises individual wellbeing and a growth mindset, supporting pupils through to their GCSEs.